 All degree programs are categorized individually in the University's academic program inventory (API) at the six-digit CIP code level (see also CIP Instructional Areas and Levels) referenced at UNC-GA API list.
 As a general rule, in order to be considered for degree program status, a course of study should require at least 27 semester hours in the proposed program area at the undergraduate level.
 Anything less than this within an existing degree program should be designated as a concentration.

 Undergraduate Degrees may be established either as an on-campus program, a distance education program or both.
 In accordance with UNC-GA Policies for Academic Planning and NC State guidelines for new degree development, certain documentation and approval is required for establishing a new degree and/or a distance education (DE) degree.
+Specialized program accreditation for degree programs are noted at OIRP.

 Click the links below to view guidelines and instructions for establishing a degree: